NoTime4Inertia/causal-models-in-python_actr/README.md

 Each model uses the same design for Kantian Declarative Memory (KDM).
 KDM is built with declarative memory chunks that use key:value pairs for each slot in every chunk.
 In KDM, each key represents a Kantian category, and each value is designated to that category.
 All relations in declarative memory are defined using terms from the categorical structure built in KDM.
-An alternate design to KDM is plausible, and several Kantian categories are still missing, because they were unnecessary for the causal models listed above.
+Alternate designs to KDM are plausible.
+Several Kantian categories are still missing, because they were unnecessary for the causal models listed above.